alvinlimcode/FoodDelivery/README.md

 .NET Core 2.1, Visual Studio 2017, SQL Server, Vue.js

 ## Installing
+Change the database connection string in appsettings.Development.json to your local database connection.

-Open "Package Manager Console" in Visual Studio 2017 and type the following command to run the latest migration with default data.
+After that, open "Package Manager Console" in Visual Studio 2017 and type the following command to run the latest migration with default data.

 ```
 update-database